Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch03_Parallel_and_perpendicular_lines.md

 > Process to find the shortest distance between two parallel lines
 >
 > 1. Pick a point in one of the two parallel lines, name it $A$.
-> 2. Apply the Process to find the shortest distance between a point and a line, using $A$ as a point$, and the line is the other parallel line that does not contain $A$.
+> 2. Apply the Process to find the shortest distance between a point and a line, using $A$ as a point, and the line is the other parallel line that does not contain $A$.
 The result is the shortest distance between the two parallel lines.

 By definition of parallel lines, the shortest distance between them is a constant.